sremedios/phinet/README.md

 |   |   +-- file_3.nii.gz
 ```
 ### Image Preprocessing
+First all images are rotated into RAI orientation using AFNI `3dresample`.
+This ensures
+that our 45x45x5 patches capture mostly axial information.

-All images will be run under fsl's `robustfov` during the loading of images, and
+Then each of these images will be run under fsl's `robustfov` during the loading of
-saved into a temporary "robustfov/" directory.
-This directory will be destroyed
+images, and saved into a temporary "robustfov/" directory.
+This directory will be
-at the end of training, validation, or testing.
+destroyed at the end of training, validation, or testing.

 ### Training
 Run `train.py`, ensuring that the files are in the correct directories illustrated above.